 For example, State Farm is the cheapest option for senior drivers and those with at-fault accidents in Colorado.
 USAA is the cheapest for active-duty military members, veterans and their families who are eligible for a policy.

 The Cheapest Car Insurance in Colorado

 Car insurance rates in Colorado are calculated based on various personalized factors.
 The cheapest auto insurance policy in Colorado is a liability coverage policy meeting the state’s minimum insurance requirements.

 On average, the companies with the lowest rates for minimum liability coverage in Colorado are:

 - GEICO: $373 per year

+The cheapest car insurance for military members and their families in Colorado is USAA, at an average of $295 per year.
 The most expensive company is Progressive, which charges an average of $1,369 per year for similar coverage.

 These prices are only estimates based on rates for an average Colorado driver and should not be used to compare insurance prices.

 While full coverage car insurance costs more than the minimum liability coverage, the policy provides far more protection, including coverage for your own medical and car repair costs.
-Comparing car insurance quotes from several companies can help you locate the best rates in the state.
+Comparing auto insurance quotes from several companies can help you locate the best rates in the state.